chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/integrations/events.md

 1. **Entity-First**: Events are named starting with the entity they relate to
 2. **Past Tense**: Events use past tense to indicate something that has happened
 3. **Specificity**: Names are specific about what changed or occurred
-4. **Consistency**: Naming aligns with the Ubiquitous Language glossary
+4. **Consistency**: Naming aligns with the [Ubiquitous Language](../ubiquitous-language/glossary.md) glossary

+For detailed naming guidelines, see the [Event Naming Standards](../ubiquitous-language/event-naming.md).

 Examples: `OrderPlaced`, `PaymentProcessed`, `InventoryAdjusted`